Book name : ”SMP Concept-based 3D Constitutive Models for Geomaterials”

 Click here for 「PROFILE of Ph.
 D. Hajime Matsuoka」.

-Click here for 「Fundamentals of design and construction of the D・Box construction method ~Soilbag theory~」
+Click here for 「Basics of design and construction of the D・Box construction method ~Soilbag theory~」

 Click here for another Ph.
 D. Hajime Matsuoka’s「Published papers / books」.